ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 #### Note:
 If you want to access rest apis, access token is required from authmanager.
-1.Authenticate through clientId/Secret or UserId/Password haveing respective roles assigned.
+1.Authenticate through client-id/Secret or User Id/Password having respective roles assigned.
 2.After successful authentication access token will set as Authorization cookies.
 3.Access API through postman by passing the access token in cookies.